-The Miramichi Salmon Association conducted ground reconnaissance on the Southwest Miramichi River watershed to locate and GPS beaver dams in the summer and autumn of 2022.
+The Miramichi Salmon Association conducted ground reconnaissance on the Southwest Miramichi River watershed to locate and GPS beaver dams in the summer and autumn of 2024.
 The assessed locations were determined ahead of time and were based on previous dam management reports and known beaver dam areas.

-The MSA field crew accessed and notched dams from October 7th 2022 to November 2nd, 2022.
+The MSA field crew accessed and notched dams from September 30th to November 8th, 2024.
 Any dams discovered were marked with hand-held Garmin GPS units and mapped using Google Earth to coordinate ground crew activities.
-Dams were accessed on foot and notched when possible; otherwise, stream sections were canoed to remove the impoundments.
+Dams were accessed on foot and notched when possible; low water levels this year prevented successful canoeing surveys to remove the impoundments.
 Active dams were notched on multiple occasions following repairs by beavers.